AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/configure-your-email-allowlist.md

 product-area: system-administration;setup
 navigation-topic: start-with-workfront-administration
 title: Configure your email allowlist
-description: If your organization uses the WorkfrontEnterprise plan, you can create a Workfront email allowlist to control:
+description: If your organization uses the WorkfrontEnterprise plan, you can create a Workfront email allowlist to control - EDIT ME.
 ---

 # Configure your email allowlist